Compliance

 • Scope: approx. 1,200 entries

-• Requirement: mandatory for all companies in UN member states
+• Obligation: for all companies in UN member states

 OFAC SDN List (US Treasury)

-The US Office of Foreign Assets Control maintains the Specially Designated Nationals List.
-This list actually applies to US entities, but it has extraterritorial effect: anyone who does business with listed parties risks being cut off from US dollar payment transactions.
+The U.S. Office of Foreign Assets Control maintains the Specially Designated Nationals List.
+This list actually applies to U.S. entities, but it has extraterritorial effect: anyone doing business with listed parties risks exclusion from U.S. dollar payment transactions.

 • Update: almost daily